alex-calderwood/portfolio/_posts/projects/2025-6-17-ways-of-knowing.markdown

-Inspired by Queneau’s line by line writing experience (A Hundred Thousand Billion Poems), “Ways of Knowing” tasks the player-writer-reader with producing single-word sonnets on a character-by character basis.
+Inspired by Queneau’s <i>A Hundred
+Thousand Billion Poems</i>, “Ways of Knowing” tasks the player-writer-reader with producing single-word sonnets on a character-by character basis.
 Every reload maps a random 14-character word to each arrow key.
 The player is tasked with